FC Dynamo Moscow: Return to Dynamo Society (from 2022)

 On 13 June 2025, Valery Karpin was hired as Dynamo manager on a three-year contract.
 He also remained the manager of the national team as it was only playing friendlies at the time due to the continuing war in Ukraine.
 The signings of national team players Maksim Osipenko, Ivan Sergeyev and Anton Miranchuk, as well as Kazakhstan international Bakhtiyar Zaynutdinov, who was coached by Karpin before, followed.
 Dynamo started the 2025–26 league season with 2 wins in their first 8 games, taking 9th place in the standings, 10 points behind the league leaders Krasnodar.
 They finished the first half of the league season with 17 points, which was the lowest since the 2019–20 season and 13 points below the previous season's record.
 Karpin resigned from his Dynamo position on 17 November 2025.
+Dynamo went into the winter break with 21 points in 18 games, in 10th place.
+On 23 December 2025, Rolan Gusev was confirmed as the manager for the rest of the 2025–26 season after acting as a caretaker after Karpin's resignation.
+Dynamo remained mid-table in the spring part of the season and was eliminated in the Russian Cup League Path final in a penalty shootout.
+Dynamo finished the season in 7th place, but contributed to the title race by defeating league-leading Krasnodar in the penultimate league game, allowing Zenit to overtake Krasnodar and eventually claim their 11th title.

+On 22 May 2026, Dynamo signed a three-year contract for Sandro Schwarz to return to the club.

+Two Dynamo players were selected for the 2026 FIFA World Cup squads (Luis Chávez for Mexico and Juan José Cáceres for Paraguay).